Travel Advisory for Burkina Faso

 - Blank Pages Required: 2

-- Dual Citizenship Policy: Recognized, but may face limited consular services or entry/exit issues
+- Dual Citizenship Policy: Recognized, but may limit foreign consular services

-- Proof Of Onward Travel: Required by some sources, check with travel provider
+- Proof Of Onward Travel: Required by authorities (return or onward ticket)

-- Drone Usage Law: Prohibited to fly drones without authorization; individuals have been detained for unauthorized drone use.
+- Drone Usage Law: Prohibited to fly without authorization; Japanese national detained in 2018 for unauthorized drone use

 Emergency Contacts